-Taking passengers from Paris to Constantinople (modern-day Istanbul), Milan or Venice, the Orient Express was spectacularly opulent.
-Its sleeping cars were panelled with teak inlaid with marquetry, and had seats that opened out into beds with silk sheets.
+Taking passengers from Paris to Constantinople (modern-day Istanbul), Milan, or Venice, the Orient Express was spectacularly opulent.
+Its sleeping cars were paneled with teak inlaid with marquetry, and had seats that opened out into beds with silk sheets.
 There was also an on-board library and smoking room where guests could relax.

 But it wasn’t just the lavishness of the train that attracted people.
-The 2,989-km (1,857-mile) route also passed through some of Europe’s most stunning scenery, from the snow-capped Austrian Alps to the lush valleys of the Veneto.
-The service was so popular that even the occasional hold-up by bandits or a day-long halt in snow didn’t discourage travellers – in fact it added to the trip’s romance.
+The 1,857-mile (2,989-km) route also passed through some of Europe’s most stunning scenery, from the snow-capped Austrian Alps to the lush valleys of the Veneto.
+The service was so popular that even the occasional hold-up by bandits or a day-long halt in snow didn’t discourage travelers—in fact it added to the trip’s romance.

 Fancy taking your own lavish tour on this luxurious train?
 Try the Venice Simplon-Orient-Express, a service that retains all the elegance and charm of the original service.

 DK Eyewitness Travel Guide: Europe will lead you straight to the best attractions this diverse continent has to offer, f...

 From the 17th century onward, wealthy young Englishmen journeyed across Europe on a cultural pilgrimage that came to be known as the "Grand Tour."